ZahraPayandeh/Zahra_task/README.md

 Make sure you have Python and pandas installed on your machine.
 Download the Required Files:

-Ensure you have the input.csv (brca_cnvs_tcga-1-2.csv) file in the same directory as your script.
+Ensure you have the input.csv (brca_cnvs_tcga.csv) file in the same directory as your script.
 This file is necessary for the script to run correctly.

 I have used Visual Studio Code and my OS is Windows.
 You can run the script using any command line shell (Command Prompt, PowerShell, Terminal, etc.), not just Visual Studio Code.
 Navigate to the Script Directory:

-Use the cd command to navigate to the directory where your assignment.py and input.csv files are located.
+Use the cd command to navigate to the directory where your assignment.py and input.csv (brca_cnvs_tcga.csv) files are located.
 For example: cd path\to\your\directory
 Run the Script: